-Bridge Improvement Grant (BIG) - Grant available to Local Public Agency (LPA) for preliminary engineering, bridge preservation, structure replacement or major rehabilitation.
+Bridge Improvement Grant (BIG) - Grant available for structures meeting the definition of a bridge to Local Public Agency (LPA) for preliminary engineering, bridge preservation, structure replacement or major rehabilitation.
+BIG funds cannot be used as match requirements for other grant programs or federal awards.

-Bridge Preservation - Actions or strategies that prevent, delay or reduce deterioration of bridges or bridge elements, restore the function of existing bridges, keep bridges in good condition and extend their life.
-Preservation actions may be preventive or condition-driven.
+Bridge Preservation - Actions or strategies that prevent, delay or reduce deterioration of bridges or bridge elements, restore the function of existing bridges, keep bridges in good condition and extend their service life.
+Preservation actions shall focus on preventive maintenance and may be cyclic or condition driven.